 The idea was to bury the house inside the hill in order to create a balance between architecture and landscape, where inside/outside becomes a constant interpretation of materiality with a strong sense of protection and appreciation of the dark and the light.

 Perfectly blending into the environment, this partially underground house is masked inside a hill with two levels buried in the ground.
-A glass box which protrudes out of the hill symbolizes architectural intercession on virgin territory.
-The house plays with indoor and outdoor spaces in volumes and airy rooms with holes drilled in the walls.
+A glass box that protrudes out of the hill symbolizes architectural intercession on virgin territory.
+The house plays with the indoor and outdoor spaces in the shape of volumes and airy rooms with holes drilled in the walls.

-Not to forget, the hardships which architect had to go through, some of them being no electricity or sewage water systems, which meant alternative energy solutions had to be found for the house.
+Not to forget, the hardships that architects had to go through.
+Some of them being no electricity or sewage water systems, which meant alternative energy solutions had to be found for the house.
 This naturally led to a closer human-environment relationship, which eventually became one of the main features of the Pachacamac earth sheltered home.